cartoon-raccoon/oyster/docs/introduction.md

 7. [Prompt Customization](prompt.md)

 ## Definitions
-While this shell is mostly syntactically similar to Bash or Zsh, it does draw some ideas from the fish shell and Ion (the shell for Redox OS).
+While this shell is mostly syntactically similar to Bash or Zsh, it does have a few ideas of its own, mostly changing some syntax around, while drawing some ideas from the fish shell and Ion (the shell for Redox OS).
 It also uses some terms in its documentation that may need defining.

 **Metacharacter**